googol7/media-monitoring-service/README.md

 # Media monitoring service

-Just watch the single stories of a newscast that are important to you.
+Just watch single stories of a newscast that are important to you.

 ## Description